arm-hpc-user-group/SC21-Hackathon/docs/index.md

 ![Schedule](schedule.png)

-The event will kick off at **8:00am BST, 8:00AM CST, and 8:00AM JST** with cluster login instructions and an overview of the assorted Arm HPC systems available at this event.
+The event will kick off on 11 November at **8:00am JST, 8:00AM BST, and 8:00AM CST** with cluster login instructions and an overview of the assorted Arm HPC systems available at this event.
 Our schedule includes a mix of talks, guided tours of HPC applications, and free time to hack.